Italian Bombshell Valentina Fradegrada Flaunts Incredible Figure In Pink Underwear

 “It’s hump day!
 Everyone stay home and enjoy the view,” another one added, including a smirking face wearing sunglass emoji with the comment.

-Fradegrada often shares pics of herself clad in lingerie and other revealing items.
-She recently posted another shot in which she once again sported pink lingerie, as The Inquisitr has previously noted.
-She had on a bra with classic balconette cups that pushed against her chest, and a pair of matching undies.
-The bottoms sat high on her frame that showcased her slim waist.
+Fradegrada often shares pics of herself clad in nightwear and other revealing items.
+She recently posted another shot in which she once again sported pink lingerie, as The Inquisitr previously noted.
+She was wearing a bra with classic balconette cups that pushed against her chest, and a pair of matching undies.
+The bottoms sat high on her frame, showcasing her slim waist.
 Like today’s post, the previous share garnered plenty of love in the comments section.